blablameh/MochawesomePlusPlus/README.md

 # MochawesomePlusPlus
 This is a fork of Mochawesome reporter with added functionality in order to display the expected result, the actual result and the differences between the two.

+Installation of the module is fairly straight forward: npm install mochawesomeplusplus

 Usage remains the same as the Mocahwesome.

 e.g. Programatically: